Click Deal to start the game.

 and a -point for each trick above 4 tricks. +points and -points are counted seperately until the end of the game.

-Example: You get 3 tricks in a trump contract.
-John gets 4 tricks and bill gets 7 tricks.
-You thus earn -1 points, John 0, and Bill wins the hand with 3 points to his name.
+Example: You get 3 tricks in a Trump contract.
+Mike gets 4 tricks and Bill gets 5 tricks.
+You thus earn -1 points, Mike 0, and Bill wins the hand with 1 point to his name.

 The game ends when any player has accumulated 10 or more +points (regardless of the -points the player has at the time). at that point each player subtracts their -points from their +points and the winner is whoever has the highest total score.